Data Function¶

 - class nmrPype.fn.function.DataFunction(params: dict = {})¶

-Data Function is a template class for all types of functions to run on the NMR data.
-New user functions should copy format laid out by this class.
+- Data Function is a template class for all types of functions to run on the NMR data.
+New user functions should copy format laid out by this class. - Parameters:

 - static clArgs(subparser, parent_parser)¶